bannsec/revenge/docs/platform/android/setup.rst

 =====

-Initially setting up ``revenge`` to work with an android emulator involves using the device_types.
+Initially setting up ``revenge`` to work with an android emulator involves using the devices.
 For this doc, I'll assume that you already have an android running, in either emulator or physical form.

 .. note::